rishii64/REACT-InterView-Prep/README.md

 |useEffect is used for managing side effects within a component. | useContext is used for consuming context data provided by a parent component.|
 |useEffect takes two arguments: a function with side effects and an array of dependencies to control when the effect runs. | useContext takes a single argument, the Context object, and returns the current context value.|
 |useEffect is primarily used for managing asynchronous operations and side effects. | useContext is used for sharing data (such as global state) across components.|

+## Day - 5

+### Q1.
+High Order Component in react js?
+- A Higher-Order Component is a function that takes a component and returns a new component with additional props and behavior.
+In other words, it's a way to wrap a component with some logic to enhance or modify its functionality.
+- Higher-order components (HOCs) are a powerful feature of React that allow you to reuse component logic across multiple components.
+A HOC is a function that takes a component as an argument and returns a new component that wraps the original component.
+The new component can add additional functionality to the original component without modifying its code.
+- **Why use HOCs in React?**
+  - HOCs provide a way to reuse component logic and share code between different parts of your application.
+They help in abstracting complex logic and make components more focused on their main task.
+  - **Some common use cases for HOCs include:**
+    - **Code Reuse:** HOCs allow you to extract and reuse common code, such as data fetching or authentication logic, across multiple components.
+    - **Props Manipulation:** You can add, modify, or filter props passed to a component.
+    - **State Management:** HOCs can manage and pass down state to the wrapped components.
+    - **Conditional Rendering:** You can control when and how a component renders based on certain conditions.

+### Q2.
+What are React Life cycles Explain each one with Example?
+- **Mounting:**
+  - **constructor()**
+    - The constructor is called when an instance of a component is being created and initialized.
+    - It's used to set the initial state to the component.
+  - **Super()**
+    - The super() keyword in React is used to call the constructor of the parent class.
+This is required when you need to access some variables from the parent class.
+The reason why this cannot be allowed before super() is because this is uninitialized if super() is not called.
+  - **render()**
+    - The render method returns the JSX to be displayed on the screen.
+    - It must be a pure function, meaning it should not have side effects.
+  - **componentDidMount()**
+    - This method is called after the component is rendered on the screen.
+    - It's often used to perform tasks like making API requests or setting up subscriptions.
+- **Updating**
+  - **componentDidUpdate(prevProps, prevState)**
+    - This method is called after the component is updated.
+    - It's useful for reacting to changes in props or state.
+    - Be careful not to create infinite loops by updating state within this method.
+- **Unmounting**
+  - **componentWillUnmount()**
+    - This method is called just before the component is removed from the DOM.
+    - It's used to clean up resources like subscriptions and timers.

+- **this**
+  - The this keyword in React refers to the current instance of a component class.
+It allows you to access the component's props, state, and methods within its class definition.

+### Q3.
+What is memory leak and how to overcome?
+- A memory leak is a type of resource leak that occurs when a computer program incorrectly manages memory allocations in a way that memory that is no longer needed is not released.
+This can lead to performance issues, as the application's memory footprint continuously increases over time.
+- **Causes of memory leaks in React**
+  - **Event listeners:** If you attach event listeners to elements within your React components, but fail to remove them when the component unmounts, it can lead to memory leaks.
+This is because the event listeners will continue to hold a reference to the component, preventing it from being garbage collected.
+  - **Subscription-based APIs:** If you're using subscription-based APIs, such as WebSocket connections or observables, it's crucial to unsubscribe or close these subscriptions when they're no longer needed.
+Otherwise, the subscriptions will continue to hold a reference to the component, preventing it from being garbage collected.
+  - **Closures:** Closures can also lead to memory leaks if they are not properly managed.
+For example, if you create a closure that contains a reference to a component, and then that closure is stored outside of the component's lifecycle, the component will not be able to be garbage collected.
+- **How to overcome memory leaks in React**
+  - **Always remove event listeners when components unmount:** You can do this in the componentWillUnmount lifecycle method for class components, or in the cleanup function returned by the useEffect hook for function components.
+  - **Always unsubscribe from subscription-based APIs when they're no longer needed:** You can do this by calling the unsubscribe() method on the subscription object.
+  - **Be careful with closures:** Make sure that closures that contain references to components are only stored within the component's lifecycle.

+- some additional tips for preventing memory leaks in react.
+  - Use the useEffect hook to manage cleanup logic.
+  - Use React.createRef() to create refs to DOM elements and other objects.
+  - Use the React.memo() function to memoize components, which can help to avoid re-rendering components that don't need to be re-rendered.
+  - Use a memory profiling tool to identify and fix memory leaks.

+### Q4.
+Do you know about redux?
+- Redux is a state management library often used with React, although it can be used with other JavaScript frameworks or libraries as well.
+It helps you manage the state of your application in a predictable and centralized way.
+I'll provide you with detailed notes and runnable examples to help you understand Redux better.
+- Redux stores the state of your application in a single object tree.
+The state tree is immutable, meaning that it cannot be changed directly.
+Instead, changes to the state tree are made by dispatching actions.
+Actions are plain JavaScript objects that describe what happened in your application.
+- When an action is dispatched, a reducer function is called to calculate the new state of the application.
+Reducer functions are pure functions, meaning that they always return the same output for the same input.
+This ensures that the state tree is always consistent.

+- **Redux Basics**
+  - **Store:** The store holds the current state of your application.
+You can think of it as a JavaScript object that contains all the data you need for your app.
+  - **Actions:** Actions are plain JavaScript objects that describe the type of change you want to make to your state.
+For example, you might have an action like ADD_TODO to add a new to-do item.
+  - **Reducers:** Reducers are pure functions that specify how the application's state changes in response to actions.
+They take the current state and an action as parameters and return the new state.
+  - **Dispatch:** To update the state, you dispatch actions to the store using store.dispatch(action).
+This triggers a state change.